 The south aisle roof has its origins in the 17th century: All that remains of the original structure are three of the old tie beams, whilst much of the remainder was renewed in 1958.

 The font has a 15th century octagonal “sample book” design pedestal.
 When it was moved from near the north door to the south aisle just west of the main door in 1880, a new stone bowl was provided.
 It was installed on a raised base, which was done away with in 2018, when the font was moved again in 2018 to its present position.

 The octagonal free-standing pulpit is dated around 1620.
 The oak lectern was made in 1926.
 The pews all date from the 1880-1 restoration.

 The south porch may be a late 16th century design.
-There are some fossiliferous slabs amongst the floor paving, the largest of which was removed during sloping of the porch floor in 2018 and now rests in the churchyard with the original threshold slab complete with foot scraper adjacent to the porch.
+There were some fossiliferous slabs amongst the floor paving, the largest of which was removed during sloping of the porch floor in 2018 and now rests in the churchyard with the original threshold slab complete with foot scraper adjacent to the porch.
 During this work several skeletons were uncovered from immediately below the floor slabs and in layers below down at least three feet.
 Inscribed grave footstones look to have been reused during repairs in 1964 as they were on the north side of the tower.